 Favorite Mixed Group (1997, 1998, 1999, 2000, 2001, 2002, 2003, 2008, 2009, 2010, 2011)

 Due to the large number of projects recorded by the Hoppers, the discography section has been divided into separate pages by decade.
 Please click on one of the links below to access the decade you wish to view.

-Dean and Mike Hopper have created at least two spin-off groups over the years.
+Dean Hopper has been involved with at least three spin-off groups over the years.

-During the 1990s, they recorded a rap album billed as the Hip Hoppers along with group members Frank Mills and Shannon Childress.
+During the 1990s, Dean and his brother Mike Hopper recorded a novelty rap album billed as the Hip Hoppers along with band members Frank Mills and Shannon Childress.

-In 2015, they launched the Hopper Brothers 2.0 along with bus driver Matt Griffith and tenor singer Nathan Kistler.
+In 2015, Dean and Mike launched the Hopper Brothers 2.0 with bus driver Matt Griffith and tenor singer Nathan Kistler.
 They recorded a self-titled CD that same year.
 Kistler was traveling and singing with the Hoppers at the same time.
 After Kistler left the group, Reggie Smith began filling the tenor role.

-1993 Hip Hoppers: Here I Am; Can't Go Around The Cross; Jam For The Lamb; Heart, Soul, And Mind; Warriors Of The Word; Dry Ground; Yo Ho Ho (Dean Hopper, Mike Hopper, Frank Mills, Shannon Childress).
+1993 Hip Hoppers (Custom Records/RAP-001-CD): Here I Am; Can't Go Around The Cross; Jam For The Lamb; Heart, Soul, And Mind; Warriors Of The Word; Dry Ground; Yo Ho Ho (Dean Hopper, Mike Hopper, Frank Mills, Shannon Childress).

 2015 Hopper Brothers 2.0: Something Within; They Can't Take That Away From Me; He Touched Me; You Can't Give Up On God; I Believe In A Hill Called Mount Calvary; I Know; That's What I Love About Him; The Love God; I Just Feel Like Something Good Is About To Happen; We Believe (Nathan Kistler, Matt Griffith, Dean Hopper, Mike Hopper).